steflamb/Gdl-DDI-Predictions/README.md

 Giving access to drive through Google Colab's API allows you to write a .txt log of the training epochs.

-The ouput of our best ranking result is available in output_topk.txt
+The ouput of our best ranking result is available in output_topk.txt A report discussing our research is available in GDL-DDI_Report.pdf